lucono/xtypejs/project/extensions/xtypejs-extension-autocamel-name-scheme/README.md

 ### Usage Example

-All types, including newly registered custom types, will automatically use a camel-version of the type name if the `auto-camel` name scheme is the active scheme.
+When the `auto-camel` name scheme is the active scheme, all types, including newly registered custom types, will automatically use a camel-version of the name of the type.

 ```js
 xtype.options.setNameScheme('auto-camel');